zenstackhq/zenstack-docs/docs/guides/polymorphism.md

 - Inheriting from multiple `@delegate` models is not supported yet.

-- You cannot access base fields when calling `count`, `aggregate`, and `groupBy`.
+- You cannot access base fields when calling `count`, `aggregate`, and `groupBy` with a concrete model.
 The following query is not supported:

     ```ts
     // you can't access base fields (`published` here) when aggregating